Are you a video editing enthusiast? then check out our list of the Best Video Editing Software for Mac that let you show all your skills.

 - Apple offers a free trial for you to check before paying for the software.

-- A lot of interesting tools like ratings, tagging, auto analysis for faces and scenes.
+- A lot of interesting tools like ratings, tagging, and auto analysis for faces and scenes.

 The most popular creative software suite comes with the most popular video editing software, Adobe Premiere Pro CC.
 This is best suited for professionals.